HariSelva/Chess-Engine-and-Bot/README.md

 * pygame 2.5.2

 ## TODO
+- [ ] Implement removal of non-valid moves when in Check or if a piece is pinned
-- [ ] Implement Check, Checkmate, and Stalemates
+- [ ] Implement Checkmate, and Stalemates
 - [ ] Add timer for blitz/speed chess
 - [ ] Cleaning up the code - Separate into different files and functions
 - [ ] Main menu to select game mode (player vs player/computer), customize board colours, change piece styles